Why do management consultants need insurance?

 Read our FAQ for more information about how much business insurance costs.

 *Figures based on an average of all business insurance policies sold to at least 10% of our customer base between October 2022 and September 2023

 What’s the difference between professional indemnity and public liability?

-Professional indemnity insurance relates to service-based complaints, while public liability insurance helps if someone faces an injury or property damage on your watch.
+Professional indemnity insurance relates to the advice or service you provide, while public liability insurance helps if someone other than an employee faces an injury or property damage on your watch.